Albany Township Historical Society

 Dreibelbis Farm Historical Society

-An intact 18th century Pennsylvania German farmstead, actually located in Virginville.
+An intact 18th century Pennsylvania German farmstead, located along Rte.
+143 south of Virginville.
 House displays original furnishings and Native American artifacts.
 The Annual festival is the 4th Saturday in August.

 Phone: 610- 488-7896